top of page

 sunbird-bio-patient-portrait-673354300.jpg

-Data from a landmark study show that the APEX test has a 90% correlation to gold-standard PET, while all other blood-based diagnostic tests have a correlation of about 20%.
+Data from a landmark study in people with Alzheimer’s disease show that the APEX test has over 90% correlation to gold-standard PET.

 bottom of page